Cerno-b/mtg-turing-machine/README.md

 turing_machine.convert_to_two_symbol()
 ```

-If the input machine was already binary, the conversion will be skipped.
-During the conversion, the original machine's symbol set will be converted to a binary representation, so after running, the machine, it needs to be converted back to the original machine's symbol set.
+If the input machine was already binary, the conversion will be skipped automatically.
+During the conversion, the original machine's symbol set is converted to a binary representation, so after stopping, the machine has to convert it back to the original symbol set.
 This can be achieved like this, but only if the Turing machine has been automatically converted to binary:

 ```python
 turing_machine.run()